diffkemp/diffkemp/README.md

 The modules-dir is given relatively to the kernel directory.
 The tool is able to download necessary kernel sources.

-## Regression tests
+## Tests

-The project contains regression testing using pytest that can be run by:
+The project contains unit and regression testing using pytest that can be run by:

     pytest tests